Which of the following is the primary nitrogenous waste excreted ... | Channels for Pearson+

 Understand the concept of nitrogenous waste: Nitrogenous waste is a byproduct of protein metabolism in the body.
 It must be excreted to prevent toxic buildup.

-Learn about the types of nitrogenous waste: The human body produces several types of nitrogenous waste, including urea, ammonia, uric acid, and creatinine.
-Each has different properties and roles in excretion.
+Learn about the types of nitrogenous waste: Ammonia, urea, uric acid, and creatinine are common nitrogenous wastes.
+Each organism excretes different types based on its physiology and habitat.

-Focus on urea: Urea is the primary nitrogenous waste excreted by humans.
-It is produced in the liver through the urea cycle, where ammonia (a toxic byproduct of protein metabolism) is converted into urea, which is less toxic and water-soluble.
+Focus on human excretion: Humans primarily excrete urea as their nitrogenous waste.
+Urea is less toxic than ammonia and is soluble in water, making it suitable for excretion through urine.

-Understand the excretion process: Urea is transported from the liver to the kidneys via the bloodstream.
-The kidneys filter urea out of the blood and excrete it in urine.
+Understand the role of the liver and kidneys: The liver converts ammonia (a toxic byproduct of amino acid metabolism) into urea through the urea cycle.
+The kidneys then filter urea from the blood and excrete it in urine.

-Compare urea with other options: Creatinine is a waste product from muscle metabolism, ammonia is highly toxic and converted into urea, and uric acid is a byproduct of purine metabolism.
-Urea is the primary nitrogenous waste excreted by humans.
+Compare urea with other options: Ammonia is highly toxic and excreted by aquatic organisms.
+Uric acid is less soluble and excreted by birds and reptiles.
+Creatinine is a byproduct of muscle metabolism but is not the primary nitrogenous waste in humans.

 Watch next